 This program explores the human-environment interface through the lens of sustainability practices.
 Analyze environmental crises, human well-being, and the connection between a green economy and sustainable consumption and production.
 Through lectures and discussions, excursions, and immersive practices, you will learn about sustainability and conservation, sustainable agriculture production, resource management and environmental good practice, and innovative use of renewable energy and its impact on sustainable economic growth.

-On excursions to the ancient university town Coimbra and the coastal city Porto, you will see impacts of climate change and compare conservation projects, sustainable agriculture production, resource management, and environmental justice practices.
+On excursions to the coastal city Porto and to the Gerês breathtaking mountainous landscape, you will see sustainable agriculture and businesses, conservation projects, and environmental justice practices.

 Explore the sample course syllabus to learn about teaching modules, learning outcomes, and program expectations.